bitsummation/pickaxe/README.md

 from download page 'https://www.faa.gov/air_traffic/weather/asos/?state=TX'
 ```
 ### Where
 Select the nodes we are interested in.
 To accomplish, set the nodes equal to a css expression.
 The css selector below gets all tr nodes that are under the table with class asos.
+In this case, multiple tr nodes are selected but nothing of interested is returned until we select nodes under each tr using the pick expression in the select statement.
 ```sql
 select *
 from download page 'https://www.faa.gov/air_traffic/weather/asos/?state=TX'